 Instructions

 - In a large Dutch oven over medium-high heat, add the chopped bacon and crumbled chorizo.
 Cook until they start to brown, about 5-7 minutes.
+Remove the meats and set aside, leaving the rendered fat in the pot.

 - Add the diced onion to the pan and sauté until translucent, about 5 minutes.
 Add the minced garlic and cook for an additional minute until fragrant.